Last Updated on

 Maiden’s Tower also has three legends coming from the ancient Greek, Byzantium and Ottomans era.

 The Legend of Leandros

-They were meeting every night until one night the bonfire is put out by a storm and Leandros lost his way in the cold waters of the Bosphorus and dies.
-When Hero heard about his dead, she committed suicide.
+They were meeting every night until one night the bonfire burns out by a storm and Leandros losts his way in the waters and dies.
+And after she commits suicide.